PeterNaydenov/fs-toolbox/README.md

 ## Design Concept
 File system contains two types of items: documents(files) and containers(folders).
-They are very differents and there is no reason to mix them together.
+They are very different and there is no reason to mix them together.
 With this library you can do:
 - Scan for all files in specified folders (many folder);
 - Scan for folders inside specified folder (many folders);
 - Result of scan is array with path to the files or folders;